dtheo91/kafka_challenge/README.md

 The data you send via the Producer is being processed by the Consumers and later saved to the MongoDB Database.
 You can go to http://localhost:8081 to manage the MongoDB Database in Mongo-Express.

-You can also check in the Logs to see the data being processed and saved to the Database.
+You can also check the Logs in ther Jupyterlab to see the data being processed and saved to the Database.